thomasxwright/Ascii-Depot/README.md

 # Things to add

 - Ability to upload your own images (Partial functionality in place)
+- Error handling for bad links
 - Adjust styling
 - Make site responsive